Questions about this event?

 • Lunch Break

-All Luther students are invited to apply to participate in the Learning at Luther Showcase.
+All Luther students are invited to participate in the Learning at Luther Showcase.
+The sign-up form to participate is available during the spring term.

 Scholarship takes many forms and occurs in every academic discipline.
 Therefore, the Learning @ Luther Showcase welcomes any work that presents an academic product of your field.